alpsberry/tri/README.md

 Changelog
 --------
+>Mar.
+28
+* seperate BasicSolvingSystem and MySolvingSystem, rename the latter FEMSolvingSystem
 > Mar.
 27
 * add some parameters to gain control of input/output
 * a sample parameter setting file is tri.input